privatenumber/tsx/README.md

 ```

 ### REPL
-Start a TypeScript REPL by running with no arguments.
+Start a TypeScript REPL by running with no arguments:

 ```sh
 tsx